viveknaskar/image-enhancer/CONTRIBUTING.md

 # Contributing to Enhancr

 Thank you for your interest in contributing!
-All contributions — bug reports, feature requests, and pull requests — are welcome.
+All contributions, bug reports, feature requests, and pull requests, are welcome.

 ## Getting Started